f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab4.rst

 - Add the above iRule to the HTTPS VIP
 - Access the HTTPS URL https://www.f5demolabs.com/content.html
-- The ``Test Link`` href will be rewritten to an HTTPS URL
 - Click the ``Test Link`` which is represented in the page with the href code below

    ``<a href="https://www.f5demolabs.com/images/f5logo.gif">Test Link</a>``

-   The link will open as an HTTPS URL
+- Check that the link will open as an HTTPS URL

 Review: